 Information about WOSHTEP can be found in the WOSHTEP section of the Commission's website.
 The website promotes public access to and awareness of WOSHTEP and products developed for the program.
 These materials include a WOSHTEP brochure, materials developed for WOSHTEP trainings, and a multilingual health and safety resource guide.
-In addition, LOHP, WCAHS, and LOSH maintain linked websites, www.lohp.org, http://agcenter.ucdavis.edu, and http://www.losh.ucla.edu, with information on WOSHTEP and health and safety resources.
+In addition, Labor Occupational Health Program (LOHP), Western Center for Agricultural Health and Safety (WCAHS), and Labor Occupational Safety and Health (LOSH) maintain linked websites with information on WOSHTEP and health and safety resources.